Informed Consent for Teletherapy and Online Therapy

 4) Electronic Communications

 We will decide together what kind of technology to use for our sessions.
 You may need certain computer or cell phone systems for teletherapy or online therapy.
-You are solely responsible for any cost to you to obtain necessary equipment, accessories, or software to take part in our sessions.
+You are solely responsible for any cost to you to obtain the necessary equipment, accessories, or software to take part in our sessions.
+You are also responsible for protecting your device from any malware, virus, etc., that could compromise your device and/or privacy.

-For communication between sessions, I only use email communication with your permission and only for administrative purposes unless we have made another agreement.
-As much as possible, please limit messages to administrative issues such as setting and changing appointments, billing matters, and other related issues.
+For communication between sessions, I only use email with your permission and only for administrative purposes such as scheduling, billing matters, and other related issues.

 Despite using HIPPA compliant services, I cannot guarantee the confidentiality of any information communicated by email or text.
 Therefore, I will not discuss any clinical information by email or text and prefer that you do not either.
-We can make other arrangements if we decide they are necessary.
+We can schedule additional sessions as needed.

 5) Communication During Emergency Situations

-DO NOT EMAIL OR TEXT DURING AN EMERGENCY.
-I do not regularly check my email or texts, nor do I respond immediately.
+DO NOT EMAIL, CALL, OR TEXT DURING AN EMERGENCY.
+I do not regularly check my voicemail or email and I do not respond immediately.
 These methods should not be used during an emergency.

-If an urgent issue arises, you should feel free to attempt to reach me by phone.
+If an urgent issue arises, you can try to reach me by phone.
 I will try to return your call within 24 hours except on weekends and holidays.

-If you are unable to reach me and feel that you cannot wait for me to return your call, contact your county mobile crisis unit or go the nearest emergency room.
+If you are unable to reach me and feel that you cannot wait for me to return your call, contact your county mental health mobile crisis unit or go to the nearest emergency room.

-If I will be unavailable for an extended time, I will provide you with the name of a colleague providing coverage for my patients.
+If I am away for an extended period (e.g., vacation), I will provide you with the name of a colleague providing coverage for my patients.

 6) Confidentiality